KUA96/OCL2NL-Resources/README.md

 ## Overview

 This project provides tools for converting Object Constraint Language (OCL) expressions into natural language descriptions.
-The source code is located in the 'OCL2NL', containing utilities for parsing OCL expressions and generating human-readable descriptions.
+The source code is located in the 'OCL2NL' directory, which contains utilities for parsing OCL expressions and generating human-readable descriptions.
+A demo animation demonstrating the OCL2NL workflow is titled 'OCL2NL.MP4'.

-Additionally, the project includes a dataset (`1_result.xlsx`) used for training and evaluating the conversion process, and a Python script (`getclarity.py`) for calculating the clarity and accuracy of generated natural language descriptions.
+Additionally, the project includes a dataset (`result.xlsx`) used for training and evaluating the conversion process, and a Python script (`getclarity.py`) for calculating the clarity of generated natural language descriptions.

 ## Table of Contents